UppaJung/personal-website/content/posts/ross-anderson/index.md

 ---
-title: Difficult Truths for our Harsh Times: Have security & privacy research, and the students we, have trained, actually made the world a better place?
+title: Difficult Truths for our Harsh Times - Have security & privacy research, and the students we, have trained, actually made the world a better place?
 date: 2025-0-25
 lastmod: 2025-0-25
 ---